A strong guiding coalition is always needed. One with the right composition, level of trust, and shared objective.

 - Train managers and executives in Leading SAFe

-The first two days of this class is an intensive version of Leading SAFe.
-The goal is to prepare certified SAFe Program Consultants (SPCs) to teach Leading SAFe (and other courses in the SAFe role-based curriculum, see below).
+The first two days of this class are an intensive version of Leading SAFe.
+The goal is to prepare certified SPCs to teach Leading SAFe (and other courses in the SAFe role-based curriculum, see below).

 After passing an exam, attendees become certified SPCs, giving them access to a variety of helpful resources to be used in the transformation.
 They will also be licensed to teach Leading SAFe as well as other courses in the role-based curriculum.
 Currently, these include:

 Once trained, SPCs have the knowledge, skills, and resources needed to educate and train managers, teams, and the other stakeholders necessary to effectively drive the change.
 They become a critical part of the sufficiently powerful coalition for change needed to drive the next critical moves, which include: